 Education and Certification

-Register your Cooperative with a unique domain name
+Register your Cooperative with a unique domain name with .COOP

 Annual Membership Dues

 NAHC dues are based on membership categories.
 Cooperatives and professionals can join directly or through a regional member association.
-To join directly, just fill out the membership application and send it along with your dues payment.
+To join directly, simply fill out the membership application and send it along with your dues payment.
 Annual direct membership dues are calculated on a fiscal calendar year.

 Joining Through a Member Association

 Housing cooperatives and professionals are strongly encouraged to join NAHC through a member association.
 Many associations also accept mutual housing associations, condos, and other forms or resident-controlled housing.
 The dues amount for housing co-ops that join through a member association depends on the size of the member association.
 Member associations collect dues for their own association and for NAHC.
 Benefits of joining through a member association are: additional information and training, and the opportunity to be involved at a regional level.
 To join through a member association, please contact the association.
 Click here for a complete listing of member associations to contact directly.

 NAHC’s mission is to support and educate existing and new cooperative housing communities as the best and most economical form of home ownership.

 NAHC is supported and governed by its members.
 Its membership is represented through a national board of directors, which guides the policy of the organization.
 At the annual business meeting, major issues are brought before the entire membership for a supporting vote, if needed.
 NAHC functions as a cooperative with basic policies being set by the Board of Directors.
 Fifteen board members are elected by the membership and additional members are appointed by eligible member associations at a meeting of members held in conjunction with the annual conference.
 The elected board appoints officers and an executive committee which acts in between quarterly board meetings.

 Appointed committees of members serve as functional bodies both carrying out tasks and making recommendations to the board and/or executive committee.